NewCastile/chicksgold-fe-design-challenge/README.md

 -   Elements are that form parts of a block and dont have a distinguishable name separated from its parent.

 -   Modifier are flags that only represent a change on its companion appearance, behavior or state, such as its colors or visibility.

+CSS variables where used to simplify the creation of the modifier selectors.
+The variables can all be found in the `App.css` file in `src` directory

+## Responsive Design

+The page has to be visible in the mutiple devices.
+The design and development of the responsive layouts where made following ChicksGold official website and with the help of Opera Browser's toggle device tool, making a responsive layout that fits the dimensions for the majority of the devices screens.